 Tél.: (+352) 58 58 55 - 532

-His research interests, which mainly involve the use of household surveys, are on applied microeconomic topics related to the analysis of income and non-income poverty as well as on the measurement of various concepts such as multiple deprivation, income polarization or social polarization.
-His work has been published in peer-reviewed journals such as the European Journal of Health Economics, Research on Economic Inequality, Recherches Economiques de Louvain or Quality & Quantity.
+His research interests are on applied microeconomic topics related to the analysis of income and non-income poverty and on the measurement of various concepts such as multiple deprivation, income polarization or social polarization.
+His work has been published in peer-reviewed journals such as Economic Modelling, The European Journal of Health Economics, The Journal of Happiness Studies, Research on Economic Inequality or Quality & Quantity.

-In the last years, he participated to several EU-funded research projects about the measurement of material deprivation in Europe or the impact of growing inequalities on the society.
-He has also been in charge of a project on 'the dynamics and persistence of poverty in Luxembourg' funded by the Luxembourg National Research Funds.
+In the last years, he participated to several EU-funded research projects about the measurement of material deprivation in Europe (Net-SILC) or the impact of growing inequalities on the society (GINI).
+He has also been in charge of a project on 'the dynamics and persistence of poverty in Luxembourg' (PersiPov) funded by the Luxembourg National Research Funds.

-Luxemburgish public research center specialized in the field of the social and economic sciences, it works with a multi-disciplinary and empirical approach supported by the realization of surveys, polls and other large-scaled data collections initiatives.
+Luxemburgish public research institute specialized in the field of the social and economic sciences, it works with a multi-disciplinary and empirical approach supported by the realization of surveys, polls and other large-scaled data collections initiatives.

 Receive our latest news by subscribing to our newsletter.Subscribe